-In [1675] Sandhya, Somasundaram, and Ponraj call a graph with q edges a harmonic mean graph if there is an injective function f from the vertices of the graph to the integers from 1 to q+1 such that when each edge uv is labeled with $\lceil 2f(u)f(v)/(f(u)+f(v)) \rceil$ or $\lfloor 2f(u)f(v)/(f(u)+f(v)) \rfloor$ the edge labels are distinct.
-They prove the following graphs have such a labeling: paths, ladders, triangular snakes, quadrilateral snakes, $C_m \cup P_n$ (n > 1); $C_m \cup C_n$; nK_3 ; $mK_3 \cup P_n$ (n > 1); mC_4 ; $mC_4 \cup P_n$; $mK_3 \cup nC_4$; and $C_n \odot K_1$ (crowns).
+In [1821] Sandhya, Somasundaram, and Ponraj call a graph with q edges a harmonic mean graph if there is an injective function f from the vertices of the graph to the integers from 1 to q + 1 such that when each edge uv is labeled with [2f(u)f(v)/(f(u) + f(v))] or [2f(u)f(v)/(f(u) + f(v))] the edge labels are distinct.
+They prove the following graphs have such a labeling: paths, ladders, triangular snakes, quadrilateral snakes, $C_m \cup P_n$ (n >1); $C_m \cup C_n$; nK_3 ; $mK_3 \cup P_n$ (n > 1); mC_4 ; $mC_4 \cup P_n$; $mK_3 \cup nC_4$; and $C_n \odot K_1$ (crowns).
 They also prove that wheels, prisms, and K_n (n > 4) with an edge deleted are not harmonic mean graphs.
-In [1673] Sandhya, Somasundaram, and Ponraj investigated the harmonic mean labeling for a polygonal chain, square of the path and dragon and enumerate all harmonic mean graph of order at most 5.
-In [885] Jayasekaran and David Raj prove that some disconnected graphs are harmonic mean graphs.
+In [1819] Sandhya, Somasundaram, and Ponraj investigated the harmonic mean labeling for a polygonal chain, square of the path and dragon and enumerate all harmonic mean graph of order at most 5.
+In [960] Jayasekaran and David Raj prove that some disconnected graphs are harmonic mean graphs.
+In [1723] Raj, Jayasekaran, and Sandhya investigate some new families of harmonic mean graphs.
+Seoud and Salim [1884] provided upper bounds of the number of edges of graphs of given orders with harmonic mean labelings and showed that all graphs of order at most 9 have have harmonic mean labelings using the floor function portion of the definition.

-Sandhya, Somasundaram, Ponraj [1674] proved that the following graphs have harmonic mean labelings: graphs obtained by duplicating an arbitrary vertex or an arbitrary edge of a cycle; graphs obtained by joining two copies of a fixed cycle by an edge; the one-point union of two copies of a fixed cycle; and the graphs obtained by starting with a path and replacing every other edge by a triangle or replacing every other edge by a quadrilateral.
+Sandhya, Somasundaram, Ponraj [1820] proved that the following graphs have harmonic mean labelings: graphs obtained by duplicating an arbitrary vertex or an arbitrary edge of a cycle; graphs obtained by joining two copies of a fixed cycle by an edge; the one-point union of two copies of a fixed cycle; and the graphs obtained by starting with a path and replacing every other edge by a triangle or replacing every other edge by a quadrilateral.

-Vaidya and Barasara [2002] proved that the following graphs have harmonic mean labelings: graphs obtained by the duplication of an arbitrary vertex or arbitrary edge of a path or cycle; the graphs obtained by the duplication of an arbitrary vertex of a path or cycle by a new edge; and the graphs obtained by the duplication of an arbitrary edge of a path or cycle by a new vertex.
+Vaidya and Barasara [2173] proved that the following graphs have harmonic mean labelings: graphs obtained by the duplication of an arbitrary vertex or arbitrary edge of a path or a cycle; the graphs obtained by the duplication of an arbitrary vertex of a path or cycle by a new edge; and the graphs obtained by the duplication of an arbitrary edge of a path or cycle by a new vertex.